-From the moment that we step off the overnight bus in Goreme our jaws drop in wonder and continue to drag along the ground as we spend the next two days exploring a small fraction of this astonishing and otherworldly place that is Cappadocia.
+From the moment that we step off the overnight bus in Goreme our jaws drop in wonder and continue to drag along the ground as we spend the next two days exploring a small fraction of this astonishing and otherworldly place, we find ourselves completely captivated by Cappadocia.

 These fantastic structures are not the ruins of an ancient kingdom, they are the patient handiwork of Mother Nature eroding the soft volcanic rock over millions of years to create this fantasy landscape.
 Since prehistoric times humans have taken advantage of Mother Nature’s boon, hollowing out the soft rock to build their homes and places of worship.

-We soon discover that Cappadocia is not only a fantasy kingdom above ground but also beneath as well.
+We soon discover that Cappadocia is not only a fantasy kingdom above ground but also beneath.
 As we descend eight stories down into the subterranean depths of Derinkuyu Underground City, the dimly lit stairway becomes increasingly narrow and the ceiling becomes lower and lower, forcing us into a crouch.
 I think I hear the pounding of Orc war drums … oh wait, that’s my heart!

 Back in the sunlight and after a short drive we descend, yes, another descent, but this time down a wide and open staircase to the floor of the Ihlara Gorge for a short hike to the end of the gorge where it flattens out.
 It’s quite a staircase, 400 steps to be precise, and I’m most grateful to be on a guided tour because with my luck I would have entered from the flat side and then would have to crawl out and up the 400 steps, puffing and wheezing, on my hands and knees.